Vikings deal Seahawks third preseason loss in as many games, but starters show winning formula

 The Vikings drove 97 yards for a touchdown following the Dickson punt thanks in part to a holding call in the end zone on Seattle corner Shaquill Griffin on what appeared to be a third-down stop.

-But the Seahawks twice forced stops on the Vikings at the Seattle 24 with Minnesota rookie kicker Daniel Carlson then missing 42-yard kicks each time (shades of Blair Walsh).
+The Seahawks twice forced stops at the Seattle 24 with Minnesota rookie kicker Daniel Carlson missing 42-yard kicks each time.

-Seattle won’t be able to count on missed field goals all season, and that the Vikings gained a fair share of yards can’t be discounted.
+But Seattle giving up some yards early and putting down the clamps when it had to has long been part of what the Carroll-era Seahawks do.

-But Seattle giving up some yards early and then putting down the clamps when it had to has long been part of what the Carroll-era Seahawks do.
+While the Seahawks gave up yards to QB Kirk Cousins — who was 17 of 28 for 182 yards — they were stout against the run, allowing the Vikings just 27 yards on 13 carries in the first half.

-And while the Seahawks gave up yards to QB Kirk Cousins — who was 17-28 for 182 yards — they were stout against the run, allowing the Vikings just 27 yards on 13 carries in the first half.
+“This is a team that wants to run the football, and they were dedicated to running it, and they were trying and our guys held up really well,” Carroll said.

-All the kind of formula Carroll wants to see carry into the regular season.
+To middle linebacker Bobby Wagner, who along with K.J.
+Wright is one of just two defensive players left from the Super Bowl winners of 2013, it was an echo of the good old days.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.